Believe for It (album): Commercial performance

 In the United States, Believe for It earned 4,000 equivalent album units, with 3,000 from sales, in its first tracking week, debuting at number one on the Top Gospel Albums chart and at number two on the Top Christian Albums Chart dated March 27, 2021.
 It is her ninth release to reach number-one on the US Top Gospel Albums chart.
-The sublime album sat at number one for a total of 14 weeks with over 34 million streams.
+The album sat at number one for a total of 14 weeks with over 34 million streams.